beginning of content

 There are some things you can do to reduce your risk of wounds, such as:

-For activities such as sport, gardening, and crafts, be sure to wear protective gear and clothing such as:
+For activities such as sport, gardening and crafts, be sure to wear protective gear and clothing such as:

-Complications of wounds, cuts and grazes
+What are the complications of wounds, cuts and grazes?

-Wounds can cause some complications, such as:
+Wounds can have some complications, such as:

 Scabbing and scarring

 As your wound heals it may form a scab.
 Avoid picking the crust as this can cause scarring and infection — it will fall off by itself.
+Remind your child not to touch a wound as it heals.

 All wounds can scar.
 Scars look red or purple in colour and thick at first but will fade to become thin and a paler colour over time.